-The financial impact of each of the models is detailed within Attachment 1.
-RECOMMENDATION:
+The financial impact of each of the models is summarised below and detailed within Attachment 1.

 1. THAT Council support the Internal Management model as set out in this report for the operation of North Sydney Olympic Pool and commence the necessary budgetary and industrial actions to support implementation.